ScottBurleighHeads/ScottMalone_T3A3/README.md

 - payload
 - Signature JWT_SECRET_KEY

 The signature cannot be change.
 Otherwise it will be invalidated.
 The hacker cannot generate the same hash if the secret is different.
+Thats the end of validation.
+Remember Authentification is about proving who you are.

+Lets look into Authorisation:

+Authorisation is different to authentification.
+Once you have proven who you are through authentification you will then need certain authorization to view or maked changes on the application.
+Authorisation is to associate